 |Investment Type||You can invest your SIP towards mutual funds on a frequency of daily, monthly, weekly, quarterly basis.
 The number of times you can support doesn’t have any particular order.||With a recurring deposit, you have to make sure to invest the same amount each month until the tenure ends.|

-From the above table, you now would have understood that a recurring deposit is a better investment option than that of a SIP.
+You now would have understood from the above table that a recurring deposit is a better investment option than that of a SIP.
 So analyze well and choose the investment type that best suits your investment portfolio and succeed.